THE BEST 5 RESUME WRITING TIPS FOR MARKETING JOBS

 Things to consider:

-- How does the font suit to the overall resume template design?
-Example: a conservative font may not fit into a modern resume template design.
+- How does the font suit the overall resume template design?
+For example, a conservative font may not fit into a modern resume template design.

 - Does the overall design match your professional website/blog/Linkedin profile/Behance/Dribbble profile?
 If not why not?